CMDR-Squedie/EDConstrDepot/README.md

 A minimalistic transparent overlay tool to track construction depots from Elite Dangerous player journals.

-It also features a myriad of tools to assist you with colonization, like colony management and planning, market suggestions etc.
+It also features a myriad of tools to assist you with colonization, like colony management and planning, market suggestions etc. based on player-collected data only.

 Features:
 - construction depot commodity/progress tracking